 Ready to travel?
 Click here to plan your next trip!

-D’oh: A Less-Than-Regal Experience in Qatar Airways Business Class
+Is Qatar Airways Business Class Overrated?

 My recent Qatar Airways journey from Bangkok to Los Angeles was the first business class ticket I ever bought outright, so I was humble as I waited to board the first leg of it at Suvarnabhumi Airport.
 And I was aghast at the behavior of one of the first class passengers: A bloated, sunburned hag, she whined about our five-minute delay in boarding as if someone had stolen one of her organs—or her sunscreen, as it were.